Lilian Harvey: Career

 After an engagement as a revue dancer in Vienna in 1924, Harvey received her first movie role as the young Jewish girl "Ruth" in the Austrian film The Curse directed by Robert Land.
 Subsequently, she starred in many silent films.
-In 1925, she was cast in her first leading role in the film Passion by Richard Eichberg, side by side with Otto Gebühr.
+In 1925, she was cast in her first leading role in the film Passion by Richard Eichberg, alongside Otto Gebühr.

 Because of her training as a singer, Harvey was able to pursue a successful acting career during the initial talkie era of the early 1930s.
 Her first movie with Willy Fritsch was the operetta film Chaste Susanne in 1926.
-Harvey and Fritsch became the "dream couple" of German movies in the early 1930s with the romantic love story Waltz of Love; she was called the "sweetest girl in the world" by the press, after a song featured in the film.
+Harvey and Fritsch became the "dream couple" of German movies in the early 1930s with the romantic love story Waltz of Love made by film production company Universum-Film Aktiengesellschaft (UFA); she was called the "sweetest girl in the world" by the press, after a song featured in the film.
 She and Fritsch starred in a total of 11 movies together, among them the criminal comedy Hokuspokus (1930) after a play by Curt Goetz, directed by Gustav Ucicky, which became a box office success.
 An English version (The Temporary Widow) was filmed simultaneously, starring Lilian Harvey and Laurence Olivier, who thereby made his film debut.
 She also appeared in the musical film The Three from the Filling Station of the same year, which also became a major success and gave the young actor Heinz Rühmann his break.
 During this period she became the muse of the composer Charles Koechlin who, in his sixties, wrote numerous pieces in her honour; initially flattered, she soon became disturbed by his apparent obsession with her.

 In 1931, Harvey played the leading part in the film Der Kongreß tanzt (The Congress Dances); her song Das gibt's nur einmal written by Werner R. Heymann became a most popular melody.
 Her subsequent movies were filmed in English and French versions, so Harvey became known outside of Germany.
 She was invited to Hollywood and made four movies for the Fox Film Corporation, but these were not as successful as her German films.
 She eventually abandoned George White's Scandals, leading executives to cast Alice Faye in the part, and Faye became an overnight sensation.
 After leaving Hollywood she appeared in a British film Invitation to the Waltz.
 In 1935, Lilian Harvey returned to Germany.